laurenkleine/shpinx-nf-doc-taxonomy/docs/_sources/index.rst.txt

 The Stenglein Lab Standard Taxonomic Assessment Pipeline taxonomically assigns reads in a NGS dataset that remain after filtering host sequences.

+This pipeline uses `Nextflow <https://www.nextflow.io/>`_, a bioinformatics domain specific language for workflow building.
+Software dependencies are handled using `Docker <https://www.docker.com/>`_ – a container technology which offers excellent accessibility and reproducibility.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: